MohamedElkhouly123/News-Task/README.md

 simple task show my My skill and experience

+1- branch Master by Java

+2- branch NewsV2WithKotlin by Kotlin

 many of this projects not last version of code This is because of the property rights

 video link :https://drive.google.com/file/d/1wg2IwvtKUCOkS_Ha_Hf2Qs60jyV33YSA/view?usp=sharing